 This study makes several valuable contributions.
-From a theoretical standpoint, by investigating the impact of the characteristics of e-commerce websites on consumer responses, this study clarifies how consumers' experience with the e-commerce platforms impacts their repurchase intention.
-From practical a standpoint, findings will provide the implications for e-commerce business operators to maintain a long-term relationship with their consumers, which is essential for a sustainable business model (Khalifa & Liu, 2007).
+From a theoretical standpoint, by investigating the impact of the characteristics of e-commerce websites on consumer responses, this study clarifies how consumers' experience with the e-commerce platforms impacts their From repurchase intention. a practical standpoint, the findings will provide implications for e-commerce business operators to maintain a long-term relationship with their consumers, which is essential for a sustainable business model (Khalifa & Liu, 2007).
 Additionally, by choosing Vietnam as the research context, the findings of this study advance the understanding of consumers' post-purchase behavior in emerging markets, where opportunities for growth are increasing and the competition between online e-commerce businesses is getting more intensive (Euromonitor, 2023).